felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/map-ref-codes.md

 ### Payment Methods

-To create a payment method for a delivery platform, follow these steps.
+To find the ref code for a payment method, follow these steps.

 1. From your Lightspeed back office, select **Configuration**, then select **Settings** > **Payment methods**.
-1. For each payment method available under the **Name** column, you can find the corresponding ref code under the **Code** column.
+2. For each payment method available under the **Name** column, you can find the corresponding ref code under the **Code** column.